delbussoweb/sql-docs/docs/relational-databases/polybase/polybase-configure-mongodb.md

 If you haven't installed PolyBase, see [PolyBase installation](polybase-installation.md).

 Before creating a database scoped credential a [Master Key](../../t-sql/statements/create-master-key-transact-sql.md) must be created.

+The version of MongoDB should be until 3.6 and the connection string should be made against the Primary Server (if you wish perform writes).

 ## Configure a MongoDB external data source